-Center.
-The expansion project is currently under review and a feasibility study should be completed by the middle of 2017.
-It has been determined by management that the design work holds value and can be used when the project resumes.
+Construction In Progress - This account includes the expenditures of ongoing capital projects.
+The expansion project was previously under review and a feasibility study was completed.
+It has been determined by management that the design work no longer holds value and the outstanding \$604,274 related to expansion has been written off from the construction in progress balance.